nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 # Design

-Take a look at our design which is mostly based off on [AddressBook Level 3 (AB3)](https://se-education.org/addressbook-level3/DeveloperGuide.html#design).
+Take a look at our design which is mostly based off of [AddressBook Level 3 (AB3)](https://se-education.org/addressbook-level3/DeveloperGuide.html#design).

 ##Architecture